rm3l/container-scan-to-sarif/README.md

 ### In GitHub Workflows

-I plan to provide a GitHub Action that would make it even easier to integrate this in your Workflows.

-Meanwhile, you can integrate `container-scan-to-sarif` manually in your existing Workflows, right after the execution of the Azure Container Scan Action, like so:
+You may want to use the following Action in your Workflows: [rm3l/container-scan-to-sarif-action](https://github.com/rm3l/container-scan-to-sarif-action), like so:

 ```yaml
   - name: Scan Container Image